amalagaura/camunda-workflow/README.md

 #### Engine Route Prefix of the Java Spring Boot app
 The default engine route prefix for the provided Java Spring Boot app is `rest`.
 If you choose to download and use the Camunda distribution, the engine prefix is `rest-engine`.
 Camunda-workflow is configured to use `rest` by default.

-To override the default engine route prefix you need to add an initializer file in your rails app.
+To override the default engine route prefix, you need to add an initializer file in your rails app.

 ```ruby
 # filename initializers/camunda.rb